November 12, 1985 : The military Coup that failed and the day God saved my life

 WAHALA FODOM

-Doe’s soldiers from Camp Schefflein , who had with the help of Israeli military instructors , reversed the coup , went out into the street .
-When the jubilant crowds saw the soldiers in their army trucks , they thought it was the soldiers who had redeemed them that day, not knowing these were soldiers loyal to Gen. Doe.
-They were stunned when the soldiers opened fire on them.
-Then started the running battle between the soldiers and the crowds that led to many deaths.
-Things had changed dramatically and the soldiers were going around arresting and in some cases putting to death the coup leaders , soldiers and members of the public who had been earlier seen on TV rejoicing.
+Things had changed dramatically and the soldiers were going around arresting and in some cases putting to death suspected coup sympathizers , rebel soldiers and members of the public who had been earlier seen on TV rejoicing.
 Quiwonkpa fled into hiding .
 He was caught two days later and publicly executed near his hiding place and dismembered and his mangled body displayed at the Executive Mansion.
 In a macabre show of revenge, he was castrated and his private part hung and displayed on the bonnet of a military jeep that was driven around the city by jubilant pro-Doe soldiers.
 It was alleged that Quiwonkpa’s body was eaten by soldiers and some members of the public who thought that because he was considered a very powerful man, his powers will be transferred to them.
-Somebody came to Kakata sucking on his hacked off thumb.
+Somebody came to Kakata sucking his hacked – off thumb.

-As I look back on another very traumatic and dangerous day in Liberia, I thank God for saving my life and the lives of my family.
-On the day of the failed coup, I had to violate the curfew that President Doe had declared with orders for his soldiers to shoot any violator as his troops searched for the coup-makers.
-Not knowing how long the chaos would last , and because we were fasting and had not done any serious food shopping, I had gone out that evening to buy some foodstuffs from market women living around the KRTTI campus where I taught and lived in the teachers’ quarters.
+Out of necessity that day , I had to violate the curfew that President Doe had declared , with orders allegedly to his soldiers to shoot any violator as his troops searched for the coup-makers.
+Not knowing how long the chaos would last ( I did not want my family to starve, in case we had to be locked in for days ) and because we were fasting that week and had not done any serious food shopping, I decided to go out that evening to buy some foodstuffs from market women living around the KRTTI campus where I taught and lived in the teachers’ quarters.
+I was s professor of Educational Psychology in the University of Liberia/ Ministry of Education In- Service Teacher Training program at the Kakata Rural Teachers Training Institute ( KRTTI) .
 I thought since it was a campus in the upcountry, enforcement of the curfew would not have been rigid.
+It is a small town and market women lived close by in sm area called Bassa Community .
+I wish I had not taken the risk.

 My luck ran out .
 A military truck with some heavily-armed soldiers came rumbling round the bend and they asked me why I was out and if I did not know a curfew was in force.
 I said I knew but was just coming to buy some foodstuffs from market women living around the campus.
 Because of my Sierra Leonean British accent and the fact that Sierra Leonean mercenary police were involved in the attack on the country earlier in the day, the soldiers accused me of being a one of them .
 Nothing I said convinced them.
 I showed them my identity cards but they described them as fake.
 They started asking me lots of questions which if they were not satisfactory would have led to me being shot.
 But God was on my side.
 I continued pleading that I was a Liberian.
 They rejected my claims until one soldier, tired of the whole back-and -forth, decided to cut matters short .
-He said : “OK, en you say you Liberian mehn and you live here ?
-Then, do one thing.
+He said : “OK, my mehn, en you say you Liberian mehn and you live here ?
+Then, do one thing for us.
 If you do, you will convince us, If not, we will take you down.
 Sing the Liberian national anthem.
 If you are really a Liberian, you will know how to sing it . ”

 Related Posts